ytisf/RandomGoodness/README.md

 ==========

 ## CrestronAirMediaRCE.py
 A file with various exploitations of the Crestron AirMedia's AM-100 and AM-101 to make it easier to exploit, utilize and network bridge various devices of this line.

+## Collector.vbs
+An abnormal script here considering it's with VBS.
+This is just meant to collect basic information about a local machine (requires admin rights) which will get:

+* Running processes.
+(PID, PPID, execution path, privs, arguments, owner and hash)
+* Startup registry keys.
+* Active network connections (`netstat -an`).

 ## GetNanoZip .sh
 Automatically downloads, installs and creates an alias within bashrc for nanozip archiving software.